-Students have access to a wide variety of educational programs at SCC, SFCC, and the IEL.
+Students have access to a wide variety of educational programs at SCC, SFCC, and the off-campus center.
 A student may choose to complete the first two years of four-year degree programs, select among career and technical program offerings, or upgrade skills in preparation for work or college.

 In order to give students an idea of some of the possibilities open to them, a number of suggested programs of study are provided on the following pages.
 The programs outlined are intended to provide general information.
 Students should seek detailed information from a counselor, adviser, the campus Counseling Center or Transfer Center.

-Students who plan to transfer to a four-year institution after completing the first two years at SCC, SFCC or the IEL are strongly advised to consult with the community college counselor or academic adviser as well as the four-year institution they plan to attend.
+Students who plan to transfer to a four-year institution after completing the first two years at SCC, SFCC, or the off-campus centers, are strongly advised to consult with the community college counselor or academic adviser as well as the four-year institution they plan to attend.
 Requirements may vary according to the program and transfer institution.